What Makes a Mom “Awesome”? It’s Not What You Think

 When communication allows for autonomy and self determination, something shifts.
 Children and teens are more likely to stay open and engaged.
 They are more willing to participate rather than resist.
 They feel respected, not managed.
 And that feeling often stays with them long after the moment has passed.

 Because relationships feel different when people feel understood.
 They feel different when there is space to have a voice.
 And they feel steady when it is safe to be real.
 These are not extras in a relationship.
 They are essential.
-This is what helps people create “awesome” memories and a home they want to return to.
+Mother’s Day has a way of bringing these relationships into focus.

 For some, it feels natural to celebrate.
 There is ease, warmth and a genuine desire to be together.
 For others, it can feel more complicated.
 There may be love, but also distance.
 There may be history that feels hard to move through.
-There may be a relationship that exists, but does not always feel fully comfortable.
+There may be a relationship that exists, but does not always feel comfortable.

 Both experiences are real.

-Elle’s story is a reminder that relationships can evolve.
-Perspective can shift.
-Understanding can grow.
-Emotional safety can be strengthened over time.
-It also reminds us that each relationship is shaped by more than one person.
-The way we think, the way we communicate and the way we show up for one another all matter.
+The way we think, the way we communicate, and the way we show up for one another all matter.
 The relationships that tend to feel the strongest are not the ones without challenges, but the ones where these needs continue to be met over time.

-For those who feel close to their mothers, this may simply be something to appreciate more deeply.
 And for those who feel some distance, it may be an opportunity to reflect.
 Is there room to see something differently?
 Is there space for a conversation that feels more open or more honest?
 Is there a way to move toward greater understanding, even in small steps?

-And for the mothers reading this, it is a quiet reminder that the moments that build connection are often simple.
+For the mothers reading this, it is a quiet reminder that the moments that build connection are often simple.
 Feeling understood.
 Having a voice.
 Knowing that it is safe to be real.
-There is no perfect way to do this.
-There is only the opportunity to keep showing up in ways that support the relationship over time.

-I will be speaking more about these ideas at The Motherhood Reset on May 8 at Coastal Creative Studios in Huntington from 6 to 9pm.
-It is a space for moms to pause, reflect, and learn practical ways to destress, while strengthening connection within their families.
+I will be speaking more about these ideas at The Motherhood Reset, from 6 to 9pm on May 8 at Coastal Creative Studios in Huntington.
+It is a space for moms to walk away with a clearer understanding of their own patterns, along with practical ways to respond differently in the moments that matter most at home.

-However you spend Mother’s Day, my hope is that it feels honest to where you are, and supportive of where you want your relationships to go.
+However you spend Mother’s Day, my hope is that it feels honest to where you are and supportive of where you want your relationships to go.

 Don’t miss a story